‘There’s no fool like an educated fool’

 PHILAMINTE She wasn’t hired as a butcher, but that’s what she does to language.
 She takes every rule of proper usage and hacks it into tiny pieces, which she then uses higgledy-piggledy to assault our ears.
 I just can’t stand it.

-BELISE It’s ironic – she destroys whole treatises of grammar on a daily basis, yet one could fill an entire dictionary with her faults – from ambiguity to verbosity.
+BELISE It’s ironic – she destroys whole treatises of grammar on a daily basis, yet one could fill an entire dictionary with her faults – from ambiguous to zombified.

 CHRYSALE What does it matter if she butchers grammar as long as she doesn’t do the same to dinner?
 An onion remains an onion when a cook doesn’t line up nouns and verbs but a cutlet burned is a cutlet destroyed.
 I’m sure your grammatical authorities can turn a more elegant phrase, but I doubt their soup’s as tasty.

 PHILAMINTE You call yourself a man . . . you debase the word.
 No man needs to wallow in physical appetites when he could lift his eyes and mind to the spiritual realm.
 The body, this bag of rags and bones – is it of such importance to you?
 You should regard it as a limitation to transcend.

 CHRYSALE You can call it a bag of rags and bones if you want, but it’s the only one I have.
 I’ve become rather fond of it.